stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ---------

 The general details of the PSy-layer are explained in the :ref:`PSy-layer` section.
-This section describes any dynamo0p3 specific issues.
+This section describes any LFRic-specific issues.

 Module name